ethereum/EIPs/EIPS/eip-x.md

 ```

 #### pendingDepositRequest
-The amount of `assets` that the owner has requested to deposit but is not ready to be claimed using `deposit` or `mint`.
+The amount of `assets` that the operator has requested to deposit but is not ready to be claimed using `deposit` or `mint`.

 MUST NOT show any variations depending on the caller.